jsavage/tweb-config/README.md

 tweb-config - ALPHA
 ===========

-`tweb-config` is a shell script to get started with TiddlyWeb on the RaspberryPi.
+`tweb-config` is a shell script to get started with TiddlyWeb on Ubuntu.

-This script is under heavy development, and may change quite a lot.
+This raspberry_pi version of the script is under heavy development, and may change quite a lot.
 I try to push versions, that I've tested.

-If you find a bug, create an [issue](https://github.com/pmario/tweb-config/issues) at github or at the [TiddlyWeb](https://groups.google.com/forum/?hl=en&fromgroups#!forum/tiddlyweb). discussion group.
+-------The following applies to the mainline Raspberry_pi version If you find a bug, create an [issue](https://github.com/pmario/tweb-config/issues) at github or at the [TiddlyWeb](https://groups.google.com/forum/?hl=en&fromgroups#!forum/tiddlyweb). discussion group.
 Suggestions and pull requests are very welcome!

 I'm new to shell scripting, so if you have some best practice advice, let my know :)